rdmcdonough/portfolio/README.md

 # portfolio
 Hmw2 02 Advanced CSS: Portfolio
+Ryan's Protfolio

-Description: This web applictions using html and css
+Description: This portfolio using html and css shows to process of migrating my web application from Lamp Stack to Mern Stack with placeholder links for now

 Screenshot:
 ![picture](screenshot.png)